mihnea-radulescu/passwordsecure/README.md

 # passwordsecure
 Password Secure is a cross-platform, offline password manager, using strong AES-256 encryption.

 It is written in C#, and targets .NET 8 on Linux and Windows.
+It relies on [Avalonia](https://github.com/AvaloniaUI/Avalonia), as its UI framework.

 Password Secure encrypts the user's accounts and web sites login data, using a master password.